🇧🇪

 Gelatine in this chocolate?

-If this matters to you: shared pan with meat?
+If this matters to you: is the same pan used for meat?

 Survival Guide